Understanding How to Pack for Your Trek

 Sleeping tent

 What’s the most important thing on a multi-day trek?
-Resting, and you need to do it in a proper way.
+Resting, you need to do it in a proper way.
 We provide Eureka trekking tents that are big enough for 4 people but don’t worry, we only use it for 2 people.
 If you want to have your own tent, just let us know so we can inform you about this option.

 Dining tent